Toggle: English / Spanish

 Antithyroglobulin antibody is a test to measure antibodies to a protein called thyroglobulin, which is found in thyroid cells.

 You may be told not to eat or drink anything for several hours before the test (usually overnight).
-Your doctor may monitor you or tell you to stop taking medications that may affect the test results until after the test.
+Your doctor may monitor you or tell you to temporarily stop taking medicines that may affect the test results.

 This test helps detect possible thyroid problems.
-Antithyroglobulin antibodies can lead to the destruction of the thyroid gland.
+Antithyroglobulin antibodies can be a sign of thyroid gland damage caused by the immune system.
 Such antibodies are more likely to appear after thyroid gland swelling (inflammation) or injury.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.